mdditt2000/openshift-4-7/QuickStartGuide.md

 ## Prerequisite

-Since CIS is using the AS3 declarative API we need the AS3 extention installed on BIGIP.
+Since CIS is using the AS3 declarative API we need the AS3 extension installed on BIGIP.
 Follow the link to install AS3

 * Install AS3 on BIGIP
 https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html

 ## Create a new OpenShift HostSubnet

 Create a host subnet for the BIPIP.
-This will provide the subnet for creting the tunnel self-IP
+This will provide the subnet for creating the tunnel self-IP

 ```
 oc create -f f5-kctlr-openshift-hostsubnet.yaml